cardinal_pythonlib.dicts

 Update the dictionary with the key/value pairs from

-.update``accepts either another dictionary object or an iterable of key/value pairs (as tuples or other iterables of length two).
-If keyword arguments are specified, the dictionary is then updated with those key/value pairs: ``d.update(red=1, blue=2)`()
+other, overwriting existing keys.
+ReturnNone.update``accepts either another dictionary object or an iterable of key/value pairs (as tuples or other iterables of length two).
+If keyword arguments are specified, the dictionary is then updated with those key/value pairs: ``d.update(red=1, blue=2)`().… so the type of the first argument, if present, is

-Union[Mapping, .Iterable[Tuple[Any, Any]]]
+Union[Mapping, .Iterable[Tuple[Any, Any]]].

 - class cardinal_pythonlib.dicts.HashableDict[source]